scjs/tgre/README.md

 This package is for reading and writing Praat TextGrid annotations in Python.
-It can read any TextGrid file that is compatible with the
+It can read TextGrid files that are compatible with the
 [TextGrid file format](http://www.fon.hum.uva.nl/praat/manual/TextGrid_file_formats.html)
 specification.
 It works with Python 2.7, 3.4, and 3.5.